CenterForMedicalGeneticsGhent/Hopla/Internship/readme.md

 # How to read generated output files for further analysis and visualization (haplotyping_demo.ipynb)

-This R script reads the previously created csv files as R objects in specific formats for further analysis and visualization.
+This R notebook reads the previously created csv files as R objects in specific formats for further analysis and visualization.
 The csv files should be stored in data directory, where raw vcf.gz are located.

 ## Input files